-Crabeater seals have a circumpolar distribution off Antarctica and generally spend the entire year in the advancing and retreating pack ice; occasionally they are seen in the far southern areas of South America though this is uncommon (Bengtson and Stewart 2018).
-Vagrants are occasionally found as far north as Brazil (de Oliveira et al. 2006).
-There are no records of crabeater seals within the proposed offshore project area in the OBIS database (OBIS 2019).
-However, the species could possibly be present and Crabeater seals found on the coast of Brazil were most often observed during the austral summer and fall, but also in winter months (de Oliveira et al. 2006).
+Crabeater seals (Lobodon carcinophaga) have a circumpolar distribution off Antarctica and generally spend the entire year in the advancing and retreating pack ice; occasionally they are seen in the far southern areas of South America though this is uncommon (Bengtson and Stewart 2018).
+Vagrants are occasionally found as far north as Brazil (Oliveira et al. 2006).
+Telemetry studies show that crabeater seals are generally confined to the pack ice, but spend ~14 percent of their time in open water outside of the breeding season (reviewed in Southwell et al. 2012).
+During the breeding season crabeater seals were most likely to be present within 5° or less (~550 km) of the shelf break in the south, though nonbreeding animals ranged further north.
+Pupping season peaks in mid- to late-October and adults are observed with their pubs as late as mid-December (Bengtson and Stewart 2018).